-Truly, this was an opportunity to acknowledge and show my appreciattion for my community, friends and family and let everyone know just how much all their support and encouragement have helped me along the journey to this point as an author.
+This was a perfect opportunity to acknowledge and show my appreciattion for my community, friends and family; to let everyone know just how much all their support and encouragement have helped me along the journey to this point as an author.

 For articile about the launch in The Picton Gazette, CLICK HERE!
 (PAGE 13)

 George Brown College's continuing education department offers two fantastic courses: